 - Blood type compatible with the recipient

-It is important to note that the kidney donor and recipient do not need to be the same race or gender or related.
-A potential donor is someone who has emotional ties to the recipient, such as a close friend, co-worker or spouse.
+It is important to note that the kidney donor and recipient do not need to be the same race or gender or be related.
+A potential donor can be someone who has emotional ties to the recipient, such as a close friend, co-worker or spouse.

 A complete physical evaluation will be required to determine the full scope of the potential donor’s health and compatibility with the recipient.
 The cost of that evaluation is not the responsibility of the potential donor.